Best 9mm Ammo for Range Shooting: FMJ and Bulk Tips

 Should I buy 115 grain or 124 grain 9mm?

-115 grain is cheaper and faster; 124 grain is often smoother and more controllable.
+115 grain 9mm ammo is cheaper and faster; 124 grain 9mm ammo is often smoother and more controllable.

 Final Thoughts